 My lawyers won’t let me read anything you’ve written, even your story pitch.
 I recommend taking a class.
 They are everywhere — at your school, extension at the local college, conferences, online critique groups, in-person critique groups, private tutors.
 I did all of the above before I was published.
 There are many writing teachers out there who want to read your work.
 You are only cheating yourself by not considering this.
 You will improve and make friends who understand the creative process and be by your side throughout the journey.

-And this link, thanks to author Victoria Strauss who is behind Writer Beware, is a must for writers – Writer Beware.
+Check out this link, thanks to author Victoria Strauss who is behind Writer Beware, is a must for writers – Writer Beware.

 There’s a wealth of information on the Writers Digest site.